 The gear clock (fcgck) may be longer than the set clock width, immediately after CGCR<FCGCKSEL> is changed.

-Immediately after reset release, the gear clock (fcgck) becomes the clock that is a quarter of the high-frequency clock (fc).
+Immediately after reset release, the gear clock (fcgck) is set as fh/4, which is obtained by dividing the high-frequency reference clock (fh) by 4.